Updated: 8/5/2019 | August 5th, 2019

 10. The World-Class Service

 Asian countries always have much better hotel service than in the West, but Japan takes it to another level.
 I left my bags out one day and they were brought to my room.
-Towels brought up just because they thought I might need extra.
+Towels were brought up just because they thought I might need extra.
 At the traditional hotels, my bed mat was set up at dinner and taken away while I had breakfast.
 Hotel owners wave you good-bye.
 Everything is done with a bow.
 Everyone is helpful.
 American hospitality is great, but even we could learn a thing or ten from the Japanese.

 11. The Japanese Onsens